-Proviso Point 3: Numbers and nature of alleged offender behaviors of crossover youth taken into custody by law enforcement could not be reviewed, as Law enforcement does not have a consistent, centralized data collection system and reliable data on criminal charges for youth returned home.
+Proviso Point 3: Numbers and nature of alleged offender behaviors of crossover youth taken into custody by law enforcement could not be conducted as Law enforcement does not have a consistent, centralized data collection system and reliable data on criminal charges for youth returned home.

 Proviso Point 4: Numbers and nature of alleged offender behaviors of crossover youth taken for intake and assessment.
-In FY 2019, 100 crossover youth in this review had at least one criminal damage to property charge recorded at intake by a Juvenile Intake and Assessment Services (JIAS) worker.
+In FY 2019, 100 crossover youth in this review had at least one criminal damage to property charge recorded at intake by a JIAS worker.